NCAlgebra/NC/NCAlgebra/doc/NCCollect.md

 `NCCollectSelfAdjoint[expr,vars]` allows one to collect terms of nc expression `expr` on the variables `vars` and their adjoints without writing out the adjoints.

+This command internally converts nc expressions into the special `NCPolynomial` format.

 See also:
 [NCCollect](#NCCollect), [NCStrongCollect](#NCStrongCollect), [NCCollectSymmetric](#NCCollectSymmetric), [NCStrongCollectSymmetric](#NCStrongCollectSymmetric), [NCStrongCollectSelfAdjoint](#NCStrongCollectSelfAdjoint).

 ## NCCollectSymmetric {#NCCollectSymmetric}

 `NCCollectSymmetric[expr,vars]` allows one to collect terms of nc expression `expr` on the variables `vars` and their transposes without writing out the transposes.

+This command internally converts nc expressions into the special `NCPolynomial` format.

 See also:
 [NCCollect](#NCCollect), [NCStrongCollect](#NCStrongCollect), [NCCollectSelfAdjoint](#NCCollectSelfAdjoint), [NCStrongCollectSymmetric](#NCStrongCollectSymmetric), [NCStrongCollectSelfAdjoint](#NCStrongCollectSelfAdjoint).